irriss-nn/group-cmput404-project/README.md

 - Post image is available
 - Adjust url in comments' field to actual hostname
 - Added error handling in backend
+- Added ability to share posts with other users